Welcome to the EPPS 2025

-We warmly welcome you to the European Plant Phenomics Symposium (EPPS), bringing together scientists from academia and industry as well as stakeholders dedicated to advancing plant phenotyping research and technology in Europe.
+We warmly welcome you to the European Plant Phenomics Symposium (EPPS), bringing together scientists from academia and industry as well as many stakeholders dedicated to advancing plant phenotyping research and technology in Europe and beyond.

 - Abstract submission deadline: 30.06.2025